daksaa-droid/KnowledgeGraph/README.md

 # Knowledge Graphs: What to Build, and How Much to Spend

-### Where graphs earn their place in a reporting-led data landscape, and how to size the investment
+### Where graphs earn their place in a reporting-led data landscape

 ---